jcsec-security/smart-contract-audits/README.md

 * [Oak Security](https://www.oaksecurity.io/): August 2022 - now
 * [Halborn](https://halborn.com/): October 2021 - June 2022

-**Disclaimer:** all Oak Security audits are performed in teams of three (that's why they are so good!).
-Therefore, authorship of both findings and report are shared with two additional auditors.
+**Disclaimer:** All Oak Security audits are performed in teams of three (that's why they are so good!).
+Therefore, authorship of both findings and reports is shared with two additional auditors.

 ---
-The most interesting reports are marked :gem:, mildly interesting ones as :ok_hand: and less interesting ones as :newspaper:.
+The most interesting reports are marked :gem:, mildly interesting as :ok_hand: and less interesting as :newspaper:.

 ---